Why You Need Confidence Intervals in User Testing - 5 minutes read

 What are confidence intervals?

-Confidence intervals tell us how accurate our data is.
+A confidence interval tells us how accurate our data is.
+Wondering how to calculate confidence a interval?
+Knowing how to calculate a confidence interval can be challenging.
 It is calculated by deriving the upper and lower limits of the sample data, which give us a range of values where the population mean would likely lie.
 Say we ask 10 people to rate how easy it is to complete a task on a scale of 1 to 7 and the average is 5.
 You can generate confidence intervals that show the likely population mean would be between 4.2 and 5.8.
 The more people we ask, the smaller the range becomes.

 Why do confidence intervals matter in user research?

-Utilizing confidence intervals in user research can help you to make informed decisions even when using small sample sizes.
+Utilizing confidence intervals in user research can help you to make informed decisions even when using small sample sizes and adds to the benefits of user research.
 Take the guesswork out of testing and instead discuss probabilities.
 If your confidence intervals are too wide to make statistical conclusions, increase the sample size and see if your results change.

 Making Comparisons with Confidence Intervals